 Acquiring new monthly donors.

-Your options here will be limited if you plan to collect donations through Facebook, for example.
+Your options here will be more limited if you plan to collect donations through Facebook, for example.

 So, your first option is to prompt donors to sign up for your monthly giving program before they make their initial donation.
 You can include a checkbox on your giving page users can select if they want to commit to a monthly gift.

-Another approach is including a drop-down menu that enables donors to select which initiative they would like to donate to.
 You can include your annual fund campaign and any other special initiatives as part of this menu.
-But, if your goal is to secure monthly donors, make sure you draw more attention to that option!
+But if your goal is to secure monthly donors, make sure you draw more attention to that option!

 What about current monthly donors?